×

 What is a typical expat home or apartment like in Dubrovnik?

 "A typical expat home or apartment in Dubrovnik, is often located in the city center or in the surrounding areas with a view of the Adriatic Sea.
 These homes are usually fully furnished, featuring a blend of modern and traditional Croatian design.
 They often have one or two bedrooms, a living room, a fully equipped kitchen, and one or two bathrooms.
 Some apartments may also have a balcony or a small garden, offering a beautiful view of the city's historic walls or the sea.
 The buildings themselves often have a historic charm, as many are located in centuries-old stone houses.
 Despite this, they are usually equipped with modern amenities such as air conditioning, Wi-Fi, and sometimes even a washing machine.
 Many expats choose to live in areas that are within walking distance to local shops, restaurants, and attractions.
-Some may also choose to live a bit further out, in quieter, more residential areas," commented one expat who made the move to Dubrovnik.
+Some may also choose to live a bit further out, in quieter, more residential areas," remarked one expat in Dubrovnik, Croatia.

 What is the average cost of housing in Dubrovnik?